Boating & Fishing

 - Sailing lessons, charters, and excursions are available.

-- The Kenosha Community Sailing Center at the Kenosha Yacht Club seasonally offer rentals of kayaks, fishing kayaks, stand up paddle boards, and pedal duck boats on select days of the week to use in the harbor and on Lake Michigan.
+- The Kenosha Community Sailing Center at the Kenosha Yacht Club seasonally offer rentals of kayaks, fishing kayaks, stand up paddle boards, and duck-themed pedal boats on select days of the week to use in the harbor.

 There is a good reason for Kenosha being known as the trout and salmon capital of Wisconsin.
 The waters of Lake Michigan offer some of the best sport fishing in the Midwest and Kenosha boasts the highest catch-per-hour rate in the state.
 Off our shore, Lake and Brown Trout, King and Coho Salmon, as well as a few other varieties of catch can be expected.